Joelle Carter

 Joelle Marie Carter (born October 10, 1972) is an American actress.
-She is known for playing Ava Crowder in the FX series Justified.
+She is known for playing Ava Crowder in the FX series Justified, and Laura Nagel in the NBC show Chicago Justice, part of the One Chicago universe.

 Early life

 Carter was born in Thomasville, Georgia.
 Her father, Jimmy, was in the U.S. Army and the family moved often throughout the United States.
 She attended high school in Albany, Georgia, and enrolled at Augusta State University on a full athletic scholarship for swimming and cross-country.
 She studied acting at the William Esper Studio.

 Career

+She moved to New York at 19 to become a model, but has stated it was not her idea, and that a photographer and her mother sent photos he had taken of her to several modelling agencies, which responded enthusiastically.

-She has been featured in many movies, most notably the opening scene in American Pie 2.
-She also has an extensive resume of television bit parts, appearing on shows and in films including High Fidelity, Inconceivable, and Cold Storage.
-From 2010 to 2015, she played Ava Crowder in the television series Justified on FX.
-Reviewing the pilot episode for The A.V.
-Club, writer Scott Tobias characterized her as "absurdly sexy".
+Modeling led to a fascination with acting and a move to Los Angeles, CA where she has been featured in many shows and in films including High Fidelity, Inconceivable, Cold Storage and American Pie 2.
+From 2010 to 2015, she played Ava Crowder in the television series Justified on FX, a role that won her notice and earned her a Critics' Choice Television Award nomination for best supporting actress in 2015.
 She also appeared in Kevin Greutert's 2014 horror-thriller film Jessabelle.